Sicily Yacht Charters

-Sicily is a fantastic destination for luxury yacht charters.
-The many villages, cities, and upscale ports can even welcome visitors year-round.
+Sicily yacht charters are a fantastic vacation itinerary.
+The many villages, cities, and upscale ports can welcome visitors year-round.
 Explore the island, feast on local cuisine, and learn about the island’s unique history.
 Quaint fishing villages such as Cefalu and Syracuse are popular yachting destinations, along with the famed Taormina.

-- Aeolian Islands.
-Sail to the volcanic archipelago to see ancient ruins, forts, and of course wineries.
+Sail to the volcanic archipelago to see ancient ruins, forts, and wineries.

-- Syracuse.
 Home to remarkable archeological remains of the Greek and Roman empires.
-The Ear of Dionysius is a major attraction.
-It’s a limestone cave that looks like an ear.
+The Ear of Dionysius is a significant attraction.
+And it’s a limestone cave that looks like an ear.
 Be sure to stroll the streets of the island of Ortigia, a magical and picturesque part of old-town Syracuse.

-- Taormina.
-There’s an interesting ancient Greek theater here where you will have fantastic views of Mount Etna.
+There’s an interesting ancient Greek theater where you will have fantastic views of Mount Etna.
 Gardens, beaches, cathedrals, and fine restaurants make Taormina a “must-see” on your Sicily yacht charter vacation.

-- Mount Etna.
-The highest volcano in Europe and also one of most active in the world.
-Visit a winery, trek across the lava or take a 4X4 tour for a day you won’t soon forget.
+The highest volcano in Europe and one of the most active in the world.
+Visit a winery, trek across the lava, or take a 4X4 tour for a day you won’t soon forget.